Police Beat for April 16, 2020

 The Venice Police Department reported the following arrest:

-Jordan Alexander Chuck, 25, 700 block of Pineland Avenue, Venice.
+Jordan Alexander Chuck, 25, 700 block of Pineland Ave., Venice.
 Charges: aggravated battery on a pregnant victim, and resisting an officer without violence.
 Bond: $5,500.

 Post a comment as